dib-lab/dibsi/WHO.md

 Dr. Karen R. Word, postdoctoral fellow.

-Dr. Word received her PhD at UC Davis in avian physiology (@).
+Dr. Word received her PhD at UC Davis in avian physiology.
 She now works with Dr. Brown on developing instructional strategies for "training the trainers", effective computational teaching, and evaluation and assessment.